 Preeti Pancholi, Ph.D.
 D(ABMM)

-Dr. Pancholi has served as a member of our scientific advisors since July, 2017.
+Dr. Pancholi is a member of our clinical advisory team.
 Her primary research interest is to improve clinical infectious disease diagnostics.
 She is currently the Director of Clinical Microbiology and Professor of Clinical Pathology at the Ohio State University Wexner Medical Center, Columbus, Ohio.
 Dr. Pancholi was Assistant Professor at the New York Blood Center and Associate Director at Clinical Microbiology and Molecular Diagnostics at Columbia-Presbyterian Medical Center, NYC.
 Dr. Pancholi is board certified in Clinical and Public Health Microbiology by the American Board of Medical Microbiology and has over 20 years of experience in clinical microbiology.
 She earned her Ph.D. in Microbiology and Immunology at the Post Graduate Institute of Medical Education & Research in Chandigarh, India.
 She completed a postdoctoral fellowship at Rockefeller University in New York, NY and a Clinical Microbiology fellowship at the Mayo Clinic in Rochester, MN.